 Why are these incidents on the rise?
 There are many factors but one big one is that both drivers and pedestrians are becoming more and more distracted by their phones.
 People simply aren’t paying as much attention to what they’re doing.

 What if you could use that same device to help save lives instead?
 As LED projected crosswalk uses sensors, lights, and a phone app to warn both drivers and pedestrians of imminent danger.
 Let’s take a look at a few safety advantages of the system.

 1. Warning Lights at the Crosswalk

-Nobody wants to strike a person crossing the street (unless they’re a psychopath).
-But pedestrians still get hit, and at alarming rates.
+Nobody wants to strike a person crossing the street but pedestrians still get hit, and at alarming rates.
 Often, it is for the simple reason that the driver didn’t see them.

 At night when it’s raining, it’s nearly impossible to see a person in dark clothes crossing the street.
 Even during the day, the angle of the sun can blind drivers for just long enough to strike someone they couldn’t see.

 The warning lights in an LED projected crosswalk can lower this risk.
 The system uses thermal imaging to detect when pedestrians are approaching and illuminate LED lights on either side of the crosswalk.
 As the driver nears, an electronic sign comes on and begins to blink to catch the driver’s attention.